cannonspears/dineflow/README.md

-# Restaurant Reservation System: Periodic Tables
+# DineFlow: Restaurant Reservation System

 DineFlow is a full-stack restaurant reservation management application designed for restaurant owners and employees.
 Users can create, view, and edit reservations as well as manage table seating settings.